backups-obsidian/backup-obsidian-2/100 study-notes/106 Git/Git - Commands.md

 	- `git add .` : all the changes
 	- `git add -A` : to stage all the changes
 	- `git add -u` : only stage the files that were updated, it will not stage the files which were newly added.
+	- `git add -p file_name` : use it when you don't want to add the whole file to the staging area and only want to add some changes.
+		- You will be asked which changes you want to stage using the command line prompt of y/n.

 ### Discarding local changes (before staging) (tracked)
 - `git restore` : **discard the changes before staging**.
 It only works if the files have been tracked previously.